ClouDesire/docusaurus/docs/modules-helm.md

 ---
 id: modules-helm
-title: Selling and provisioning of Helm applications on Kubernetes clusters
+title: Selling and provisioning of applications distributed as Helm Charts on Kubernetes clusters
 sidebar_label: Helm charts
 ---